Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experimental Details

 For the domain classifier $\psi$ in NPE-DANN, we use a standard feedforward network with $2$ hidden layers of width $256$.
 We do not use label smoothing or weight the gradient reversal balance.

-\subsubsection{Training and Evaluation Details}
+\paragraph{Training and Evaluation Details}

-To rule out any overfitting effects, we use an online training approach where new data from the simulated and the observed domain is simulated at each training step, resulting in overall simulation budgets of $N = 49,920$ and $N_\tobs = 49,920$.
-Since we use a batch size of $32$, also for the observed data in NPE-UDA methods, online training amounts to $1560$ mini-batches and thus gradient updates.
+To rule out any overfitting effects on the results, we use an online training approach where new data from the simulated and the observed domain is simulated at each training step, resulting in overall simulation budgets of $N = 48\,000$ and $N_\tobs = 49\,000$.
+Since we use a batch size of $32$, also for the observed data in NPE-UDA methods, online training amounts to $1\,500$ mini-batches and thus gradient updates.
 We use an Adam optimizer with an initial learning rate of $5\cdot 10^{-4}$ and cosine decay.

-We use $S = 100$ posterior samples per method to limit the computational cost of the PPD calculation, where an MMD distance is calculated for each re-simulated data set and thus posterior sample.
-While we did not observe different result patterns with higher values of $S$, we will increase $S$ in the full version of this work.
+We generate $S = 5\,000$ posterior samples per method and test data set.